Fuel Management

 -

-How to Check If Your Diesel Exhaust Fluid Low
+How to Check Your Diesel Exhaust Fluid Level

 To check if your Diesel Exhaust Fluid (DEF) is low, look for a DEF warning light or message on your dashboard, or a DEF gauge near the fuel gauge.
 You can also visually inspect the DEF tank for minimum/maximum markings, or use a dipstick if available, to compare the level with the recommended range.
 Diesel…